OctopusDeploy/docs/docs/key-concepts/machine-roles.md

 **![](/docs/images/3048101/3277812.png)**

-You can check all the roles assigned to your machines from the¬†**Environments**screen
+You can check all the roles assigned to your machines from the†**Environments**screen

 ![](/docs/images/3048101/3277811.png)